DanielCardonaRojas/dotfiles/readme.md

 # TODO

 - Make copy and paste to systems clipboard work on other platforms besides mac
+- Change some bindings to prefer switching between buffers rather then tabs (like tl and th for navigating between tabs.)
 - Add youcompleteme with easy configuration.
 - May add a installation script
 - Emmet use instrucions